kartermelad/3D-Renderer/README.md

 # 3D Software Renderer in C

 This is a custom-built software 3D renderer written in C, utilizing a pixel buffer for rendering and `GLFW` for window and OpenGL context management.
 The renderer performs 3D transformations, triangle rasterization, and depth buffering entirely in software.
+This is still a work in progress.

 ## Features
 - Custom built math library (matrices, vectors)